sopra-steria-norge/cloud-akademiet-devbox/README.md

-# Cloud-akademiet Dev Box
+# Cloud Akademiet - Dev Box

-This repository contains the necessary configuration to create [Microsoft Dev Boxes](https://learn.microsoft.com/en-us/azure/dev-box/overview-what-is-microsoft-dev-box) to use as developer workstations for workshop participants in Cloud-akademiet.
+This repository contains the necessary configuration to create [Microsoft Dev Boxes](https://learn.microsoft.com/en-us/azure/dev-box/overview-what-is-microsoft-dev-box) to use as developer workstations for workshop participants in Cloud Akademiet.

 :point_right: If you are an end user jump directly down to [end user usage](#end-user-usage).